-The Peace and Justice Initiative is a network of international criminal law professionals.
+The Peace and Justice Initiative (PJI) is a network of international criminal law professionals.
 Our legal, investigative and military experts have experience of working in the whole spectrum of international and mixed courts and tribunals.
+PJI is registered as an NGO under Dutch law and has charitable status (ANBI status).

 The Peace and Justice Initiative is a network of international criminal law professionals, comprising: